AdobeDocs/experience-manager-screens.en/help/using/ux-dependencies.md

    * Is it wayfinding?
    * Does it show advertisements?

-1. How are connections and network wiring set up
+1. How are connections and network wiring set up?

 1. How often will the computers and connection be on and off?